AllisonJiao/IntelliDish/documentation/M3_Requirements_and_Design.md

     - **Justification**: IntelliDish aims to provide an intuitive, user-friendly interface with a low learning curve to attract and retain users of varying technological backgrounds.
 Limiting the number of clicks required for common actions helps streamline user workflows, reduce cognitive load, and enhance the overall user experience.

 3. **Performance**
-    - **Description**: 90% of user recipe queries should receive a response in less than 5 seconds.
+    - **Description**: 90% of user recipe queries should receive a response in less than 10 seconds for AI recipe generation.
 This accounts for worst-case scenarios such as heavy backend loads, API call failures, and/or extremely long or complex ingredient lists.
     - **Justification**: IntelliDish should aim to maintain fast response times to enhance user experience, increase retention, and sustain engagement.
 According to [this article](https://odown.com/blog/what-is-a-good-api-response-time/?utm_source=chatgpt.com#conclusion), users begin to perceive delays beyond 1 second, and response times exceeding 5 seconds are associated with increased frustration and potential abandonment.
-Industry best practices suggest that API response times between 2 to 5 seconds are tolerable for non-critical applications but should be optimized for user satisfaction.
+Industry best practices generally recommend 2–5 second targets for non-critical applications, but the added complexity of AI recipe generation—plus occasional worst-case conditions—makes a 10-second upper bound a pragmatic performance requirement.

 ## 4. Designs Specification